-The credit risk on bank balance and cash is limited because the major counterparties are reputable banks operating in Hong Kong and in the PRC.
-Other than the concentration of cash and cash equivalents which are deposited with several reputable banks in Hong Kong and in the PRC, the Group has no significant concentration of credit risk, with exposure spread over a number of counterparties and customers.
+The credit risk on restricted bank balance, short-term bank deposits and bank balances is limited because the major counterparties are reputable banks operating in Hong Kong and in the PRC.
+Other than the concentration of restricted bank balance, short-term bank deposits and bank balances which are deposited with several reputable banks in Hong Kong and in the PRC, the Group has no significant concentration of credit risk, with exposure spread over a number of counterparties and customers.